 As the name suggests, ‘jazz box’ guitars are most commonly used for jazz guitar.

 You could be forgiven for wondering what on Earth people are talking about when they describe a “dirty” bass-line or a “filthy” guitar… Eh?
 Well, this word comes up a lot and simply means an overdriven sound.
 When the gain control on an amplifier gets turned up, the sound becomes increasingly distorted, or ‘dirty’!
 You can also buy pedals to create the same effect.

 ‘Dirty’ sounds are the norm in rock music, particularly on the heavier side of the scale.

 The opposite to dirty sounds are clean sounds.
 Most songs contain at least some ‘clean’ guitar.
 This is when the gain on the amplifier is set below the threshold required to produce overdrive.
 When the electric guitar is clean, it sounds as close to an acoustic guitar as it can get.
 ‘Clean’ generally means free of any effects at all.
 Untainted.

-Fuzz guitar could also be described as ‘dirty’ guitar, but it’s a bit more aggressive.
-When a guitar sound is described to be ‘fuzzy’, it means that it’s being clipped extremely hard, rather than being gently overdriven.
-Fuzzy sounds are often used on lead guitar, but playing rhythm through a fuzz would likely end up incoherent, due to the dramatic noisiness of the effect.
+The type of distortion known as ‘fuzz’ could also be described as ‘dirty’.
+When a guitar sound is described as ‘fuzzy’, it means that it’s being clipped extremely hard, rather than being gently overdriven.
+Fuzzy sounds are often heard on lead guitar work.
+Playing rhythm through a fuzz would likely end up incoherent, due to the dramatic noisiness of the effect.

 Slang for Guitar Techniques